bayesgroup/variational-dropout-sparsifies-dnn/README.md

 # Variational Dropout Sparsifies Deep Neural Networks

-The code for ICML'17 paper on [Variational Dropout Sparsifies Deep Neural Networks](https://arxiv.org/abs/1701.05369) ([slides](https://goo.gl/GZk5FF)).
+This repo contains the code for our ICML17 paper, [Variational Dropout Sparsifies Deep Neural Networks](https://arxiv.org/abs/1701.05369) ([slides](https://goo.gl/GZk5FF)).
 We showed that Variational Dropout leads to extremely sparse solutions both in fully-connected and convolutional layers.
-The number of parameters was reduced up to 280 times on LeNet architectures and up to 68 times on VGG-like networks with a negligible decrease of accuracy.
+Sparse VD reduced the number of parameters up to 280 times on LeNet architectures and up to 68 times on VGG-like networks with a negligible decrease of accuracy.
-This effect is similar to automatic relevance determination effect, but prior distribution is fixed, so there is no additional overfitting risk.
+This effect is similar to the Automatic Relevance Determination effect in empyrical Bayes.
+However, in Sparse VD the prior distribution remaines fixed, so there is no additional risk of overfitting.

-We visualize weights of Sparse VD LeNet-5-Caffe network and demonstrate several filters of the first convolutional layer and the piece of a fully-connected layer :)
+We visualize the weights of Sparse VD LeNet-5-Caffe network and demonstrate several filters of the first convolutional layer and a piece of the fully-connected layer :)

 <p align="center">
 <img height="318" src="http://ars-ashuha.ru/pdf/vdsdnn/conv.gif"/>